gblikas/set-theory-solutions-manual/README.md

 ℹ️ I'm looking for someone to maintain this respository for me ℹ️
 > If you're intrested, please DM on [twitter](https://twitter.com/gblikas_ceo).
 Your name and solutions will be accredited.
 If we could get to a complete state, I'd like to move toward publishing the solutions.

+:warning: The code base is ahead of the PDF :warning:

 ##  Set Theory Term Work, Fall 2015

 These exercises are from Paul Halmos book, "Naive Set Theory".